RondineleG/OnForkHub/ARCHITECTURE.md

 ### 3. Class Hierarchies

 Class hierarchies were reviewed and optimized to ensure they are well-structured and follow SOLID principles.
 Base classes like `BaseService` in `src/Core/OnForkHub.Application/Services/Base/BaseService.cs` and `BaseEntity` in `src/Core/OnForkHub.Core/Entities/Base/BaseEntity.cs` were reviewed to ensure they do not contain unnecessary logic.

+### 4. Refactored Services and Their Responsibilities

+The following services were refactored to follow the Single Responsibility Principle:

+- `CategoryService`: Handles only category-related operations.
+- `CategoryServiceRavenDB`: Handles only category-related operations for RavenDB.
+- `BaseService`: Provides common service functionalities and delegates validation to separate validation services.

+### 5. New Interfaces and Their Purpose

+The following new interfaces were introduced to decouple dependencies and improve testability:

+- `ICategoryService`: Defines the contract for category-related operations.
+- `ICategoryRepositoryEF`: Defines the contract for category-related operations using Entity Framework.
+- `ICategoryRepositoryRavenDB`: Defines the contract for category-related operations using RavenDB.
+- `IValidationService<Category>`: Defines the contract for validating `Category` entities.

+These interfaces were registered in the dependency injection container to ensure that the services are properly injected and can be easily replaced with mock implementations for testing.

 ## Conclusion